CollierCZ/sc-assignment/technical-writer/assignment.md

 ```

 Replace `<POD_NAMESPACE>` with the namespace from which you want a list of pods.

-To see pods from all namespaces, use the `all-namespaces` flag:
+To get pods from all namespaces, use the `all-namespaces` flag:

 ```shell
 kubectl get pods --all-namespaces